 UW Information Technology (UW-IT) offers two Wi-Fi services for the UW community:

-- Eduroam – This is an encrypted, visitor and general purpose Wi-Fi service.
-Not all devices support eduroam, but most properly configured laptops, smart phones and tablets should be able to use this service.
+- Eduroam – This is an encrypted, general-purpose Wi-Fi service.
+Not all devices support eduroam, but most properly configured laptops, smartphones and tablets should be able to use this service.
 Once configured, the device should automatically join the network not only at UW locations but at the thousands of other eduroam sites around the world.